craftr-build/craftr-build-4.x/readme.md

 A very interesting feature about Craftr is that the namespaces can be accessed dotted in Python code, which was not possible in Creator.
+The `mod` variable is the `craftr.runtime.Module` object that represents your module and it contains a bunch of useful functions to interact with the Craftr eco-system.

 ```python
 # Copyright (C) 2015 Niklas Rosenstein